Gamification of learning: Application

 The structure of a course or unit may be adapted in various ways to incorporate elements of gamification; these adaptations can affect the role of the student, the role of the teacher, and role of the learning environment.
 The role of a student in a gamified environment might be to adopt an avatar and a game name with which they navigate through their learning tasks.
 Students may be organized into teams or guilds, and be invited to embark on learning quests with their fellow guild members.
 They may be encouraged to help other guild members, as well as those in other guilds, if they have mastered a learning task ahead of others.
 Students tend to express themselves as one of the following game-player types; player (motivated by extrinsic rewards), socialiser (motivated by relatedness), free spirit (motivated by autonomy), achiever (motivated by mastery) and philanthropist (motivated by purpose).
 The role of the teacher is to design a gamified application, embedding game dynamics and mechanics that appeal to the target group (i.e. students) and provide the type of rewards that are attractive to the motivation of the majority.
-Therefore, it is important teachers know their students so they are able to best design a gamififed program that not only interests the students but also one in which matches the specific learning goals that hit on elements of knowledge from the curriculum.
+Therefore, it is important teachers know their students so they are able to best design a gamified program that not only interests the students but also one in which matches the specific learning goals that hit on elements of knowledge from the curriculum.
 The teacher also needs to responsibly track student achievements with a web-based platform, such as Open Badges, the WordPress plug-in GameOn or an online spreadsheet.
 The teacher may also publish a leaderboard online which illustrates the students who have earned the most XP, or reached the highest level of play.
 The teacher may define the parameters of the classroom "game", giving the ultimate learning goal a name, defining the learning tasks which make up the unit or the course, and specifying the rewards for completing those tasks.
 The other important role of the teacher is to provide encouragement and guidance for students as they navigate the gamified environment.